speedy-mamba/speedy-mamba.github.io/README.md

-This is my first personnal project after my html and css course. i made this page by only using them
+This is my first personnal project after my html and css course (desktop model only). i made this page by only using them